OfficeDev/outlook-dev-docs/docs/actionable-messages/get-started.md

 ms.author: jasonjoh
 ---

-# Get started with actionable messages
+# Get started with actionable messages in Office 365

 Actionable messages can be posted via a group or inbox connector, or can be sent directly over email.
 Choosing the right delivery mechanism depends on your scenario.